Troglodytae: In Josephus

 Flavius Josephus alludes to a place he calls Troglodytis while discussing the account in Genesis, that after the death of Sarah, Abraham married Keturah and fathered six sons who in turn fathered many more.
 "Now, for all these sons and grandsons, Abraham contrived to settle them in colonies; and they took possession of Troglodytis, and the country of Arabia Felix..."

 The Troglodytis Josephus refers to here is generally taken to mean both coasts of the Red Sea.
 However, Josephus goes on to state that the descendants of one of these grandsons, Epher, invaded Libya, and that the name of Africa was thus derived from that of Epher.
 The dominant modern hypothesis is that Africa stems from the Berber word ifri (plural ifran), meaning "cave", in reference to cave dwellers.

 In Clement of Alexandria

-Clement of Alexandria (The Stromata, Book I, chapter xvi) mentions them as the inventors of sambuca.
+Clement of Alexandria (The Stromata, Book I, chapter xvi) mentions them as inventors of the sambuca.

 In Eusebius

-Eusebius, most likely citing Clement of Alexandria, also credits them with the invention of the sambuca.
+Eusebius, citing Clement of Alexandria, also credits them with the invention of the sambuca.